Noznoc/crimecouver/README.md

 # Visualization of Crime Data in Vancouver

 To learn react, I decided to visualize the [City of Vancouver's crime data](http://data.vancouver.ca/datacatalogue/crime-data.htm) (2003-2016) using Mapbox GL JS and react.
 Code closely follows [Mapbox's react examples](https://github.com/mapbox/mapbox-react-examples).
 This is ongoing, so more functionalities + data will be added over time.
+Check out my [tutorial](http://www.juliaconzon.com/docs/doc-2) on how I developed this!

 ![Image of Visualization](crimecouver.gif)